burakcan/framer-modules/README.md

 ## License

 This project is licensed under the MIT license.
-For more information see `LICENSE.md`.